Who we are

 Operating principles

 Every engagement is scoped around production constraints: real users, real data, real operational burden.
-We do not build pilots that cannot be hardened.
 If a system cannot be evaluated, monitored, and owned, it is not ready to ship.

 We build for the team that inherits the system.

-Clean handoff is not optional.
-Runbooks, interface documentation, observability baselines, and ownership clarity are part of every delivery.
+Clean handoff is part of the work.
+Runbooks, interface documentation, observability baselines, and ownership clarity are not optional.
 The measure of good systems work is what happens after we leave.

 What we optimize for